This is now in your Top Picks!

 Put your pedal to the metal at Mushrif Park, one of the UAE’s oldest parks, which recently opened the first phase of its 50km mountain biking track.
 There are currently 20km of trails, with another 30km set to be completed soon.
 The track starts close to the park’s main gate and is 3m wide, with capacity for 3,000 cyclists a day.
 There are trails of varying difficulty, so whether you’re a beginner or an expert cyclist, you’re sure to find the perfect route for you.

 Inspired by food districts around the world, DISHTRICT at Wasl 51 in Jumeirah presents a culinary adventure to savour.
-The emphasis is on fusion flavours, and it's all done brilliantly well.
+The emphasis is on fusion flavours, and it's all done brilliantly.
 Think shatta crab salad – a Middle Eastern twist to a traditional dish elevated by a kick of hot sauce – Thai-inspired arancini, popcorn-style button mushrooms with truffle and parmesan, and lamb galouti tacos where a softshell base is topped with spiced lamb kebab and mint sauce.
 It's inventive and irresistible – come hungry!

 Be creative at Al Safa Art & Design Library